Guns N' Roses, "Chinese Democracy" (2008) Album Review

 Guns N' Roses - CHINESE DEMOCRACY (Geffen Records, 2008)

 Guns N' Roses crawled out of the gutters of Los Angeles in 1987 and hit the stagnating hard rock scene square in the face with their debut album, an epic hand grenade entitled Appetite For Destruction.
-Thanks to a multitude of hit singles like the inescapable "Sweet Child O' Mine," "Welcome to the Jungle," and "Paradise City," Guns N' Roses quickly became one of the biggest - and most controversial - bands in the world, becoming tabloid darlings and leaving chaos and destruction in their wake wherever they went.
-Nearly thirty years (has it really been that long?) after its release, Appetite is still a must-have album for anyone who likes their music loud and nasty.
+Guns N' Roses quickly became one of the biggest - and most controversial - bands in the world, becoming tabloid darlings and leaving chaos and destruction in their wake wherever they went.
+Thirty years (has it really been that long?) after its release, Appetite is still a must-have album for anyone who likes their music loud and nasty.
 It's a time capsule that truly captures the gritty sound of the Sunset Strip at its absolute peak.

 From Best Buy...to the Bargain Bin!